craicic/grove/README.md

 ## Project description

-The purpose is to create a tool for a french game-library.
+The purpose is to create a tool for a French game-library.
 The project is being design around this particular client use cases.

 The project is composed by a REST API (this repo) and